crate/cloud-howtos/docs/delete-cluster.rst

 Microsoft Azure
 ===============

-If you have followed the steps of our `tutorial`_ on how to set up a cluster from scratch via Microsoft Azure, you should have one running.
-(If not, refer to that tutorial for instructions.)
+If you have followed the steps of our :ref:`tutorial on how to set up a cluster from scratch via Microsoft Azure <cloud-tutorials:deploy-to-cluster-azure>`, you should have one running.
 If you created your CrateDB Cloud cluster via the Microsoft Azure offering, you have two different ways to delete a cluster once it has been created.
 The first is through the CrateDB Cloud Console itself; the second is via the Microsoft Azure SaaS listing.
 We will